ptomulik/testmd/README.md

 bundle install --path vendor/bundle
 ```

-The module is accompanied with quite extensive test suite.
+For developers, the module provides quite extensive test suite.
 The tests are
-designed to verify behaviour of the behaviour of classes under test to a
+designed to verify behaviour of the classes under test to a behaviour of a
-behaviour of other classes such as original `Hash`.
+well-tested classes such as original `Hash`.
+Reusable *shared\_examples* are

-Reusable shared\_examples are provided for developers who want to implement
+provided for developers who want to implement cusom `Vash` bclasses (they
-cusom `Vash` bclasses (they exampls may be actually used to test any class that
+exampls may be actually used to test any class that is intended to behave as
-is intended to behave as Hash, Vash::Validator or complete Vash).
+Hash, Vash::Validator or complete Vash).

 ## Development